Ex-Giants RB David Wilson Makes Pro Debut In Triple Jump

 Giants Wilson & Rogers Go To IR, Kuhn & Brown ActivatedA disappointing 2013 season came to a premature end for New York Giants halfback David Wilson yesterday.
 The second year player from Virginia Tech was placed on season-ending injured reserve by the G-men, who activated running back Andre Brown from the injured list as well.
 Meanwhile, the Oakland Raiders running back Darren McFadden sat out practice with a pulled hamstring and looks unlikely to play on Sunday.

-After starting the season 0-6, the New York Football Giants have won their past two games and head into their bye week trailing division leading Dallas by just two games.
+Do The Giants Have A Viable Shot At NFC East Title?After starting the season 0-6, the New York Football Giants have won their past two games and head into their bye week trailing division leading Dallas by just two games.
 The Giants 15-7 victory over their division rivals, the Philadelphia Eagles, thrust New York back into the NFC East race.
 With a rematch with the Dallas Cowboys at home, and two games left with the Washington Redskins, do the Giants have a chance to still win the division?